Articles in this section

 1. In the template type a placeholder text e.g. [Disclaimer] and select the text.

-• If the Template tab already contains smart fields, then you first need to click+ Add smart field to display Text element.
+• If the Template tab already contains smart fields, then you first need to click + Add smart fields to display Text element.

 • Text element is fixed part of template: if Replace On Update is disabled then values of form fields still will be updated, but if the content of the text element has changed (e.g. in the Admin Center the original version is replace by a new version) this will not be updated.